EDUCBA Logo

 Example 2-1

-As we can see in the above screenshot, column E has unique names of those subjects which are there in column B, and column F has the subject names with a serial number at the start of it.
+As we can see in the above screenshot, column E has the unique names of those subjects, which are there in column B, and column F has the subject terms with a serial number at the start of it.

 Follow the below steps to use Replace function in VBA.

-Step 1: Now, go to VBA and from the Insert menu, add a new Module.
-Once we get it, start writing the Sub-category in the name of a function which is being performed, as shown below.
+Step 1: Now, go to VBA, and from the Insert menu, add a new Module.
+Once we get it, start writing the Sub-category in the name of a function being performed, as shown below.

 Code: